MozillaFoundation/foundation.mozilla.org/source/js/buyers-guide/search/continue.md

 - [x] land Playwright testing
 - [x] create PNI search test(s)
 - [x] move all `init()` calls out as plain functions
-- [-] move all "object functions" in search over as (temporary) "class functions" (WE ARE NOW HERE)
-- [ ] updated faker to include subcategories for a PNI main category.
+- [x] updated the base data to include subcategories for a PNI main category.
 - [ ] update tests to check for subcategory behaviour.
 - [ ] continue the refactor
+- [-] move all "object functions" in search over as (temporary) "class functions"
 - [ ] move all "can be moved to utils" functions into their own (possibly more than one) util modules
 - [ ] move the setupXYZ functions back into the class
 - [ ] we should be done with the initial refactor now